Nelson Velazquez Preview, Player Props: Royals vs. Mariners

-Nelson Velazquez -- batting .229 with four home runs and five RBI in his past 10 games -- will be in action for the Kansas City Royals versus the Seattle Mariners, with Bryce Miller on the hill, on August 25 at 10:10 PM ET.
+The Kansas City Royals, including Nelson Velazquez (.222 on-base percentage in past 10 games, 56 points below season-long percentage), take on starting pitcher Logan Gilbert and the Seattle Mariners at T-Mobile Park, Saturday at 4:10 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Athletics.
+He had a one-hit showing in his previous game (1-for-4) against the Mariners.

 Nelson Velazquez Game Info & Props vs. the Mariners